mys31f/personalrequests/README.md

 3. Type this in to initiate the script: `sh setup.sh`

 Video guides:
-How to run the script: https://streamable.com/lmhpmb How to set up typing on Ibus: https://streamable.com/wezjdc
+How to run the script: https://streamable.com/lmhpmb How to set up typing on Ibus: https://streamable.com/wezjdc The guides are based on Maestro's requested script and Ubuntu GNOME 20.10